About

 I am inspired by nature: earth, fire and water, the basic elements for the creation of ceramics.
 The flora and fauna of my native New Zealand and my UK homeland are an important influence in my work, too.

-I was I awakened to pottery when I first went to Palmerston North Teachers College in New Zealand.
+I was drawn to wheel-thrown pottery when I first went to Palmerston North Teacher’s College in New Zealand.
 The Pottery Department was led by the renowned New Zealand potter Stan Jenkins.
-Since my retirement several years ago, I have had the time to try out many of my stored-up ideas that were put on hold for 45 years!
+That was over 50 years ago!

 Contact Alison Holmans